jairusUST/python_PA/README.md

 This repository contains my Programming Assignment 1 for our Advanced Computer Programming course (S.Y.
 2025-2026).
 It covers three basic Python problems from Module 1.

-## Contents
+## Objective

+The objective of this activity is to apply basic Python programming concepts through string manipulation, string methods, slicing, functions, and sequence unpacking.

+## Detailed Discussion of the Experiment

+This activity was completed using Python in a Jupyter Notebook.
+It consists of three programming problems: Word Rotation, Username Builder, and Bookend Swap.

-## A. Word Rotation Problem
+### A. Word Rotation Problem

-Goal: Move the first letter of a word to the very end.
+For the Word Rotation Problem, I used string slicing to move the first character of the string to the end.

-How it works:

-[1:] gets the whole word except the first letter.

-[0] gets only the first letter.

-We used + to join them together.
+I used "She Will" as my example.

+The code was:

+rotate_word_1 = "She Will"

+print(rotate_word_1[1:] + rotate_word_1[0])

+The output was:

+he WillS

+The [1:] gets all the characters starting from the second character, while [0] gets the first character.
+The two parts are then joined together using +.

-## B. Username Builder Problem
+### B. Username Builder Problem
-Goal: Make a username from a first and last name.
-It needs to have small letters, no spaces, and a period in the middle.

-How it works:

-.lower() makes all the letters small.

-.replace(" ", "") removes any spaces.

-We used + to connect the names and the period.
+For the Username Builder Problem, I created a function called make_username().

+The function converts the first and last names to lowercase and removes spaces using the replace() method.
+It then joins the two names using a period.

+I tested the function using my name:

+make_username("Jairus", "Ramos")

+The output was:

+jairus.ramos

-## C. Bookend Swap Problem
+### C. Bookend Swap Problem

+For the Bookend Swap Problem, I created a function called swap_bookends().

-Goal: Swap the first and last items of a list, but keep the middle items in the same order.
+The function uses sequence unpacking to separate the first element, middle elements, and last element of a list.

-How it works:
+The sequence unpacking used was:

-first, *middle, last is a fast trick to split the list into three parts.
+first, *middle, last = items

-We used + to put the list back together with the first and last parts swapped.
+The first and last elements are then exchanged while the middle elements remain in their original order.

+I tested the function using three different lists.

+The outputs were:

+[7, 2, 3, 4, 5, 6, 1]

+["blue", "green", "red"]

+[3, 8]